neajul/New-Dependencies/Notes/Structure.md

     - but the cloud is not, everytime i enter germany i don;t have reception
   - now let's get back to the land, which is where most of the infrastructure is
     - trust article "the waste", but that's not it

-something about the blinking lights of the router